Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Current and Chime both offer cash advances and a credit-building secured card — if you have their respective accounts to qualify.

-• Chime secured card.
-Also requiring a Chime checking account and direct deposit of at least $200 direct deposit, the Chime® Credit Builder Secured Visa® Credit Card has no APR, annual fee or hard credit check.
+• Chime Credit Builder Secured Visa® Credit Card.
+If you have Chime’s checking account, you can apply for its credit-building secured card.
+It requires you to repay your balance every cycle to avoid APR.
 The Chime checking account backs the card, so you can only spend what’s in the account.
-Chime reports to all three major credit bureaus.
+Chime also reports to all three major credit bureaus.

 Current’s borrowing options are nearly the same as Chime’s: